Gitii/community.wsl.sdk/README.md

 There are two implementations, one uses the com based api to execute, the other calls `wsl.exe` internally.
 The com based implementation has proven to be quite limited and somehow buggy.

+All implementations implement `ICommand`.
+Feel free to use your favorite DI or mocking framework to help with testing.

 #### `wsl.exe` based (recommended)

 Use class `ManagedCommand`